zkutasi/homelab/kubernetes/infrastructure/external-access/metallb/README.md

 ## The setup

-The external access of the services inside the cluster wil be provided on the IP level via MetalLB.
+The external access of the services inside the cluster will be provided on the IP level via MetalLB.

 ## Prerequisites